(NOTE: This post was originally published in 2015…for my 20th wedding anniversary)

 “Helena, what’s the dress code at this restaurant?”

 And it works both ways.
 I’m also happy to offer Helena advice.
 Like the time she started a weight-loss program…

 “Have you considered Couch To 5K Helena?”

 “Have you considered Couch to Fuck You Shane?”

 Helena and I also support each others wishes.
 Helena’s wishes often turn into impulse buys that are small and practical.
 She will buy the shit out of anything labeled “Pampered Chef” or “As Seen On TV”.
 Not to minimize these impulses, but let’s just say that Helena puts the WOW in ShamWow.

-Happy Anniversary to my eternally beautiful, patient, and kind partner, Helena.
+Happy Anniversary to my eternally beautiful, patient, and kind Portuguese princess, Helena.
 Or, as it translates into Chinese…

 To Wong Foo.